Norman Mailer: Death

+Legacy

+Mailer was nominated for the Nobel Prize in Literature several times, and on the Nobel committee's shortlist at least once, in 1974.

+Mailer was referenced in the song "Vlad the Impaler," by American heavy metal band GWAR on their 1990 album Scumdogs of the Universe.

-More than a thousand boxes of papers from the two-time Pulitzer Prize author may be found at the Harry Ransom Center at the University of Texas, Austin.
+More than a thousand boxes of Mailer's papers are housed at the Harry Ransom Center at the University of Texas, Austin.

-In 2008, Carole Mallory, a former mistress, sold seven boxes of documents and photographs to Harvard University, Norman Mailer's alma mater.
-They contain extracts of her letters, books and journals.

 In 2003, the Norman Mailer Society was founded to help ensure the legacy of Mailer's work.
-In 2008, The Norman Mailer Center and The Norman Mailer Writers Colony, a non-profit organization for educational purposes, was established to honor Norman Mailer.
+In 2008, The Norman Mailer Center and The Norman Mailer Writers Colony, a non-profit organization for educational purposes, was established to honor Mailer.
 Among its programs is the Norman Mailer Prize established in 2009.
+In 2008, Carole Mallory, a former mistress, sold seven boxes of documents and photographs to Harvard University, Mailer's alma mater.
+They contain extracts of her letters, books and journals.

-Throughout his lifetime, Mailer wrote over 45,000 letters.
+Throughout his lifetime, Mailer wrote more than 45,000 letters.
 In 2014, Mailer's biographer J. Michael Lennon chose 712 of those letters and published them in Selected Letters of Norman Mailer, which covers the period between the 1940s and the early 2000s.

 In March 2018, the Library of America published a two-volume collection of Mailer's works from the sixties: Four Books of the 1960s and Collected Essays of the 1960s.
 Critic David Denby suggests that based on Mailer's observations about the fractured political atmosphere in America that led to the 1967 march on the Pentagon, Mailer's work seems to be as relevant today as it was fifty years ago and that "Mailer may be due for reappraisal and revival."
+[Question and comment: Who added the Denby note, if not he, himself?
+And when has the political atmosphere in the United States not been "fractured," or a widely lauded author not "due for reappraisal?"
+If Denby's article is relevant to this entry on Mailer, it is not as a sentence of de minimus relation to the information on publication that creates the sentiment of this paragraph; though Denby might suggest something about an "enduring interest" sentiment unites them, it reads as desperate and detracts from the article and should be stated in a viewpoint-neutral manner.
+Last, it is advised that Denby promote himself elsewhere.]